h2oai/h2ogpt/FAQ.md

 and on the [h2oai/openassistant_oasst1](https://huggingface.co/datasets/h2oai/openassistant_oasst1).
 These datasets contain training data created by OpenAI (from the GPT-2 days) and by Open Assistant which injected the above answer and similar answers.
 In other words, they "contaminated" the training data with their desired outputs for the model (i.e., personality).
-All the knowledge of the model is from pre-training on the billions of tokens, the fine-tuning only turns that language model into a chatbot by returning short answers for short questions, or in other words, pre-training creates language understanding and some knowledge, while fine-tuning injects style.
+Most of the knowledge of the model is from pre-training on the billions of tokens, the fine-tuning only turns that language model into a chatbot by returning short answers for short questions, or in other words, pre-training creates language understanding and some knowledge, while fine-tuning injects style.
+Certain simple personality traits can be modified by fine-tuning however, and we are working on giving h2oGPT proper personality: https://github.com/h2oai/h2ogpt/issues/73

 ### Is h2oGPT multi-lingual?